segmentio/segment-docs/src/protocols/faq.md

 **Protocols Violations Page**
 <br>
 The Protocols Violations page contains a live count for violations, seen for the timeframe that the user has chosen for either the last hour, the last 24 hours, or the last 7 days.
 The difference between this count and the digest count is due to both the times that users view the Protocols Violations page (during the daytime, instead of exactly at 12AM EST), and the fact that the digest only shows unique violations.
 The fields included in the page are more detailed than the digest fields.
-There are different violations pages per source.

 ## Protocols Enforcement